Are VA Loans Assumable? What You Need to Know

 11 minutes

-A VA assumable loan lets a buyer take over the terms of an existing VA loan, even if they don’t qualify for a new one.
-This means the buyer will have the same mortgage terms, such as interest rate and payment amount, as the seller.
+A VA assumable loan lets a buyer take over the terms of an existing VA loan, as long as they can qualify for that loan .
+This means the buyer will have the same mortgage terms, such as interest rate, payment amount, and repayment terms as the seller.
 If the seller had a low interest rate, the buyer could benefit by keeping that rate.
-This can make buying a home more attractive.
+Unlike most regular loans, which can’t be assumed by someone else, VA loans allow this.
+Since VA loans are supported by the U.S. Department of Veterans Affairs, they often come with helpful benefits and protections for VA Home Loan eligible consumers.

 Find the Perfect Mortgage for Your Dream Home with Be My Neighbor.